Envelope Dynamics and Stability with non-linear Space-Charge Forces: Space Charge Modeling and Methods

 The stability of the beam matrix and its phase-advance are determined by systematically perturbing the periodic solutions about a small value $\pm\frac{\Delta_{i}}{2}$ and observe the average change $\langle\epsilon_{i,N}\rangle$ in all other parameters after one turn trough the lattice.
 Each parameter change yields a column vector with the change ratio $\frac{\epsilon}{\Delta}$ from which we construct a Jacobi-matrix $J$.
 The principle of this construction is outlined in Eq. \ref{eq:jacobi} for all ten independent beam parameters.

 Its eigenvalues contain one complex-conjugate pair for each oscillating mode.
 Additionally, two of the eigenvalues are real and unity.
 They are the invariants of the system, which accounts for the beam emittance.
 The phase advances are extracted from angle of the complex eigenvalue.

-Because the system's dynamic variable is the beam size oscillating with two times the betatron tune, the angles of the eigenvalues contain twice the phase-advance.
+Since the system's dynamic variable is the beam size, the angles of the eigenvalues contain twice the phase-advance of the lattice in the zero-current limit.

 In the following section, we present and discuss the results of the stability analysis for test cases for undisturbed lattices, quadrupole errors and skew quadrupoles.